FAIRplus/the-fair-cookbook/content/recipes/interoperability/VCF-to-FHIR-conversion.md

 ### Requirements

-The users should be at ease with command line interfaces.
+Users should be at ease with command line interfaces.

 In order for the `vcf2fhir` python library to run, the following libraries need to be present on the system.